cohere-coop/segment-rails/README.md

 ## Installation + Usage

-1. Add `segment-rails` to your Gemfile
+1. Add `segment_rails` to your Gemfile
+2. Add `include SegmentRails` to your `ApplicationController`
-2. Instrument your controllers with `track("Timmy fell down the well", { reporter: :lassie })`
+3. Instrument your controllers with `track_event("Timmy fell down the well", { reporter: :lassie })`
-3. Profit!
+4. Profit!
 (Or at least, observe behaviors which you hope will lead to profit)